mrdeephang/mrdeephang/README.md

 ## 🧑‍💻 About Me

-🎓 I'm a Computer Engineering student, currently awaiting final results from **Kathmandu Engineering College**.
+🎓 I'm a Computer Engineering graduate from **Kathmandu Engineering College**.
 🎨 I love **UI/UX design** and bring ideas to life through clean, intuitive interfaces.
 🌐 I enjoy **web** and **mobile app development**, and I'm passionate about solving real-world problems.
 🤝 Always open to collaboration, learning, and building impactful tech.